Hazelcast Viridian Hello World

 SELECT * FROM cities ORDER BY __key;

-Now you see the results start from key 1 and end with key 8.
+Now, you see the results ordered from key 1 to key 8.

 SELECT country FROM cities;